apicalshark/quantum-launcher/changelogs/unreleased.md

 ## Loaders

+- You can now install OptiFine and Forge together!

+### Fabric

 Support for a few alternate implementations of Fabric were added:
 - Legacy Fabric (1.3 - 1.13)
 - OrnitheMC (b1.7 - 1.13)